PlotMap: Automated Layout Design for Building Game Worlds: Limitation and Future Work

-The use of handcrafted reward functions present challenges in both accurately reflecting the preferences of human designers and providing the right signal for training.
-A promising solution for better understanding the kinds of solutions which designers prefer is to apply Reinforcement Learning from Human Preference, which offers potentially more accurate reflections of human intent~\cite{christiano2017deep}.
+The use of hand-crafted objective functions present challenges in both accurately reflecting the preferences of human designers and providing the right signal for training.
+A promising solution for better understanding the kinds of solutions which designers prefer is to adopt a statistically trained preference model such as used in Reinforcement Learning from Human Preference, which offers potentially more accurate reflections of human intent~\cite{christiano2017deep}.
 Moreover, we considered the satisfaction of all constraints as the benchmark for successful task resolution.
 In practice, a suboptimal solution that satisfies most of the constraints might be acceptable, and situations where the constraints are unsatisfiable are completely possible.
-In these cases knowledge of designer preferences, or a mixed-initiative approach which allowed editing of the map, would allow desirable solutions to be found.
+In these cases knowledge of designer preferences, or a mixed-initiative approach \cite{Yannakakis2014MixedinitiativeC, smith2010tanagra, cook2021danesh} which allowed editing of the map, would allow desirable solutions to be found.